Benjamin Till: Other theatre

-In 1997, Till was approached by playwright Sir Arnold Wesker to collaborate with him on a one-woman musical play that he had written in 1990.
+In 1997, Till was approached by playwright Arnold Wesker to collaborate with him on a one-woman musical play that he had written in 1990.
 The piece was called Letter to a Daughter, and the UK premiere opened at the Assembly Rooms in Edinburgh on Till's birthday, 8 August 1998.

 Film and television

 Casting

-From 2004 to 2006, Till worked as a casting assistant to casting director Shaheen Baig, and worked on such films as Control, Notes on a Scandal, Brick Lane and 28 Weeks Later, the last of which he also worked on closely with the two young leads, Imogen Poots and Mackintosh Muggleton.
+From 2004 to 2006, Till worked as a casting assistant to casting director Shaheen Baig, and worked on such films as Control, Notes on a Scandal, Brick Lane and 28 Weeks Later, the latter of which he also worked on closely with the two young leads, Imogen Poots and Mackintosh Muggleton.

 BBC films

-In early 2005, he submitted a pitch to BBC London News, who were looking for people to make a two-minute short film on the subject of "Untold London."
+In early 2005, Till submitted a pitch to BBC London News, who were looking for people to make a two-minute short film on the subject of "Untold London."
 The pitch was for a musical film featuring the different communities who use and enjoy Hampstead Heath.
 Till was one of ten directors chosen to make their films, and Hampstead Heath: The Musical was born.
 The film was nominated for a Royal Television Society award.

-BBC producer Penny Wrout then commissioned him to make a three-minute musical film for the Children in Need telethon, showcasing the bizarre and wacky ways that people were raising money for the popular charity: the film was shown twice during the telethon in November that year.
+BBC producer Penny Wrout then commissioned him to make a three-minute musical film for the Children in Need telethon, showcasing the unusual ways that people were raising money for the popular charity; the film was shown twice during the telethon in November that year.

 The Busker Symphony (2006)

 In 2006, Till made four short films for Channel 4's Three-Minute Wonder season.
 The project was called The Busker Symphony, and a four-movement piece he composed was performed by buskers past and present at various locations around London.
-Each film featured one movement from the Symphony, variously entitled Andante, Adagio, Scherzo and Finalé: the films were broadcast in April 2006.
+Each film featured one movement from the Symphony, variously entitled Andante, Adagio, Scherzo and Finalé; the films were broadcast in April 2006.